davidkim9/LumixController/README.md

 ========
 The first time connecting to the camera will require the user to accept the incoming connection from this program Once hitting "Yes", you will need to restart this program

+You will also need to reset the file number on the camera for this to properly download the photos after taking them.
+If this is not a possibility you may change the file number offset in the config.js file